gestom/whycon-orig/README.md

 2. Move to the <i>id</i> folder and type `make`.
 2. Run `./whycon-id-gen` followed by a number of bits and it will create tags in the working directory.
 3. Other program parameters are specified in help `./whycon-id-gen -h`
-4. Number of ID bits has to be then passed to whycon as a private paratemer on start up.
+4. Number of ID bits has to be then passed to whycon on start up.
 The default value is 5.
 ```
-roslaunch whycon_ros whycon.launch [...] _idBits:=...
+roslaunch whycon_ros whycon.launch [...] idBits:=...
 ```
+5. Other ID parameters are treated the same way.
+ID samples as `idSamples:=...` and Hamming distance as `hammingDist:=...`

 #### Setting up the coordinate system